HunterTwoOneOne/HunterTwoOneOne.github.io/README.md

 **Contents are for my CTI110 related course work, please disregard as training material.**

-[1]About Me
+<H1>About Me:</H1>

-[2]I'm Nathanael, a Network Technician and IT enthusiest.
-I enjoy computers, video games, and tinkering with machines.
+*I'm Nathanael, a Network Technician and IT enthusiest.
+I enjoy computers, video games, and tinkering with machines.*

-[2]Websites I HIGHLY suggest visiting:
+<H2>Websites I HIGHLY suggest visiting:</H2>

+<a href="https://archive.org/"> Internet Archive </a>

-[Internet Archive] (https://archive.org/) - It's my go-to for software that has long since been abandoned, also called Abandonware, and their efforts for digital preservation are commendable.
+**It's my go-to for software that has long since been abandoned, also called Abandonware, and their efforts for digital preservation are commendable.**

+<a href="https://www.speedtest.net"> Ookla Speed Test </a>

-[Ookla Speed Test] (https://www.speedtest.net) - As a Network professional, this website is an invaluable tool.
-I tell pretty much everybody who's having issues with their WiFi or Ethernet connections to run a speed test, and this is one of the best.
+**As a Network professional, this website is an invaluable tool.
+I tell pretty much everybody who's having issues with their WiFi or Ethernet connections to run a speed test, and this is one of the best.**